The study of English language and literature encompasses all facets of humanity.

 Margaret J. Godbey

 Associate Professor of English; Coordinator of First-Year Writing; Coordinator of the English Education Concentration

 “What brought me to Coker was the opportunity to teach, advise, and mentor undergraduate students.
 Our small classes allow me to give each student the support he or she needs to become a confident writer,…

-Professor of English; Coordinator of the Interdisciplinary Studies Program
+Professor of English and Director of Interdisciplinary Studies

 RESEARCH: Medieval and Early Modern literature of England, Ireland, Scotland and Wales, Linguistics, Early Modern Staging Practices, Science Fiction and Mystery Novels, and Doctor Who FELLOWSHIPS: NEH Teaching…